 Little Pawan’s school blues garner 45,000 views

-A short video depicting a child speaking his heart out on the occasion of the Children’s Day tries to open one’s eyes to the hardships the tiny tots endure at school and outside.
+VIJAYAWADA: A short video depicting a child speaking his heart out on the occasion of the Children’s Day reminds one of the hardships the tiny tots endure at school and outside too.

 As if to strike a chord with the masses, the boy chose to imitate actor Pawan Kalyan to convey the message to the elders.